rkmhere/pastebin-mv-sv/README.md

 # pastebin-mv-sv

-# This file is personal and not for any other use.
+# Application for Test
-# This is a test application created for myself.
+Not for commercial or other uses.

 Thanks